international treaties on human rights and the death penalty:

 Nobody has been executed since February 1998 when President Kim Dae-jung, who had been on death row himself, was sworn in.

 The last execution was carried out in December 1997.
-Sixtyone people remained on death row with their death sentence finalized at the end of 2016 according to the press agency Yonhap quoting Minister of Jutice and Minister of Interior.
+Sixtyone people remained on death row with their death sentence finalized at the end of 2017 according to the press agency Yonhap.

 On 6 July 2015, 172 out of 298 lawmakers submitted a bipartisan bill to the National Assembly proposing to abolish the death penalty, citing a clause in the South Korean Constitution that obligates citizens to “respect human dignity.”
 “South Korea last carried out its last death sentence in December 1997.
 But the new draft bill aims to raise Korea’s status to an outright abolitionist country”, chief sponsor Rep. Yoo Ihn-tae of the main opposition New Politics Alliance for Democracy said, citing decades of efforts by human rights workers to have the practice outlawed here.
 “It is time we illegalize the death penalty here, in a country that has produced a U.N. secretary-general and is a member of the U.N.
 Human Rights Council,” Yoo added, referring to U.N. chief Ban Ki-moon.
 “It’s time that we declare the death penalty something that goes against our country’s conscience.”
 Lawmakers proposed six draft bills from 1999 to 2010 proposing to abolish the death penalty outright.
 But the draft bills failed to pass Korea’s unicameral parliament.
 Yoo’s proposed bill comes nearly five years after the last anti-death penalty bill was chiefly sponsored by lawmaker Joo Sung-young of the Grand National Party, a precursor to the ruling Saenuri Party, in November 2010.